The Essential Guide To Losing Weight Without Counting Calories In 2022

 Take a look at what could happen if you do weekly weigh ins vs daily.

 Would you rather see a 0.5 pound increase or a more accurate number of 0.6 pounds lost?

 When you begin losing weight without calorie counting, hopefully you are pairing it with some form of weight lifting in the gym.

 When you pair those two together, you will get that lean, toned, defined look that most of us are after.

-During some phases of your journey, it is totally possible that you will lose fat but also build muscle.
+During certain phases of your journey, it is totally possible that you will lose fat but also build muscle.

 You might be shocked if you go through a period of time where the scale isn’t moving and you are confused as to why.

 That’s where measurements come in handy.